tetra-code/cse_y2_notes/Q1/ML/week4.md

 # Empirical risk minimization
 Core idea: don't know how well an algorithm will perform in practice (the *true risk*) since we don't know the true distribution of data that the algorithm will work on.
-Thus measure its performance on a known set of training dtat (the *empirical risk*).
+Thus measure its performance on a known set of training data (the *empirical risk*).

 Generally true risk can't be computed since distribution of variable x is unknown.
 Therefore compute an approximate of the risk called **empirical risk**: